edp1096/hello_skill/README.md

 # SKILL Practice

-Study for basic usage in Cadence Allegro.
+Study for basic usage or creating boilerplate in Cadence Allegro.

 ## Directories and Files
 * allegro.ilinit : Script loader when `Allegro` run